christophergroves/calendar/README.md

 ## Tests

-- A few preliminary tests have been created in SessionTest
+- A few preliminary tests have been created in SessionTest, run them with command

     ```bash
     $ php artisan test --filter SessionTest